woodnsec/IoT-Forensics/README.md

 | Kali Linux | No | Ronald Ramirez | Research penetration testing tools in a Kali environment that would aid in an IoT forensics investigation. |
 | IoT Devices | No | Nate Wood and Amber Makovicka | Relevant devices include wearables, Google Home, Philip Hue lightbulbs (potential), and Arduino. |
 | Device & Toolkit Documentation | Yes | Ashley Leedom | Gather available documentation for IoT devices and forensic toolkits. |

-ideas:
-- FTK (or other forensic toolkit)
-- Maybe access to steal computers
-- IoT Devices (amber is providing all the cool stuff and maybe Nate)
-- Alexa
-- Amber's car?
-- Metawear
-- Garmin
-- Research papers

 ## First Sprint Plan